rcc-uchicago/cgsl-archive/suggestions.md

 # Suggestions

-A few suggestions for the alpha-phase of the CGSL archive:
+In light of the [context](context.md) and [funding](funding.md) situation, here are a few suggestions for the alpha-phase of the proposed CGSL project:

 * establish a set of conventions for curating gesture/sign-focused research collections
 * curate a collection to serve as paradigm, illustrating those conventions
-* contact databrary team to discuss collaboration on data deposit/sharing APIs, along the lines of the [dataverse](http://thedata.harvard.edu/guides/dataverse-api-main.html) or [ckan](http://docs.ckan.org/en/latest/api/index.html) APIs
+* contact databrary team to determine availability of data deposit/sharing APIs (whether something exists along the lines of the [dataverse](http://thedata.harvard.edu/guides/dataverse-api-main.html) or [ckan](http://docs.ckan.org/en/latest/api/index.html) APIs) and data packaging conventions
 * utilize databrary for dataset publishing/discoverability and controlled access to dataset resources
 * develop a prototype demonstrating enhanced access to contributed collections